|I. Unique Visitors by Month, Quarter, and Year||II. More Traffic Stats||III. Demographics||IV. Pageviews by Website and Year|

 II.
 More Traffic Stats (updated quarterly)

-2. "Pageviews" are defined by Google Analytics as (as of Nov.
-4, 2009): "A pageview is defined as a view of a page on your site that is being tracked by the Analytics tracking code.
-If a visitor hits reload after reaching the page, this will be counted as an additional pageview.
-If a user navigates to a different page and then returns to the original page, a second pageview will be recorded as well."3.
+2. "Pageviews" are defined by Google Analytics as (as of June 27, 2013): "Pageviews is the total number of pages viewed.
+Repeated views of a single page are counted."3.
 "Hits" are defined by Google Analytics as (as of May 16, 2012): "A request to the web server for a file.
 This can be an HTML page, an image (jpeg, gif, png, etc.), a sound clip, a cgi script, and many other file types.
 An HTML page can account for several hits: the page itself, each image on the page, and any embedded sound or video clips.
 Therefore, the number of hits a website receives is not a valid popularity gauge, but rather is an indication of server use and loading."4.
 "Ad impressions" are defined by Webopedia as (as of May 11, 2010): "An advertisement's appearance on an accessed Web page.
 For example, if the page you're on shows three ads, that's three impressions.
-Advertisers use impressions to measure the number of views their ads receive, and publishers often sell ad space according to impressions."
+Advertisers use impressions to measure the number of views their ads receive, and publishers often sell ad space according to impressions."5.
+Extrapolations.
+While ProCon.org traffic software has tracked sessions from July 2004 through May 2013, it has not always tracked absolute unique visitors, pageviews, and hits.
+Some of the traffic data (absolute unique visitors, 2004-2007; pageviews and hits, 2004-2005) were extrapolated based on their relation to sessions traffic.

 * If a person looks at the Medical Marijuana ProCon.org Historical Timeline for five minutes, leaves their computer for 15 minutes to get a snack, and then returns to view the Medical Marijuana ProCon.org Votes and Polls page, then that use counts as one session.